kaven276/noradle/lib/steps.md

 p.d/p.line will switch between it.

-# http header should have default value and set, when header close then output to client/browser
+# http header should have default value and set, when header close then output to client/browser (ok)

 * multiple set-cookie will keep the last only
 * when select charset, PSP.WEB will known if and how to do conversion